-Cancer encompasses a group of diseases characterized by uncontrolled, abnormal cell growth capable of invading and spreading to other areas of the body, distinguishing it from benign tumors.
-Symptoms can include lumps, abnormal bleeding, persistent cough, unexplained weight loss, and changes in bowel habits.
-However, these symptoms are not exclusive to cancer.
+Cancer is a collection of diseases characterized by uncontrolled cell growth and the potential to invade other parts of the body, distinguishing it from benign tumors.
+Symptoms vary but can include lumps, unusual bleeding, persistent cough, unexplained weight loss, and altered bowel habits; however, these symptoms are not exclusively indicative of cancer.
 There are over 100 different types of cancer that can affect humans.

-Between 1950 and 2005, the cancer death rate in the US declined by five percent, adjusting for the size and age of the population.
+Between 1950 and 2005, the cancer death rate (adjusting for size and age of the population) declined by five percent.

-Since 1997, a variety of therapies using immunotherapy, stimulating or helping the immune system to fight cancer, have come into use.
+Since 1997, a variety of therapies using immunotherapy, which stimulates or helps the immune system to fight cancer, have come into use.

-Between the 1960s and 2004, the share of health expenditure devoted to cancer treatment has remained close to 5%.
+Between the 1960s and 2004, the share of health expenditure devoted to cancer treatment has remained close to 5% in the US.

-Between 1950 and 2005, the cancer death rate in the US declined by five percent, adjusting for the size and age of the population.
+Between 1950 and 2005, the cancer death rate (adjusting for size and age of the population) declined by five percent.

-In 2008, approximately 12.7 million cancer cases were diagnosed globally, excluding non-melanoma skin cancers and other non-invasive cancers.
+In 2008, approximately 12.7 million cancers were diagnosed, excluding non-melanoma skin cancers and other non-invasive cancers.

-As of 2010, the total global economic costs associated with cancer were estimated at US$1.16 trillion, which is equivalent to $1.67 trillion in 2024.
+As of 2010, the global total economic costs of cancer were estimated at US$1.16 trillion.

 In 2010, nearly 7.98 million people died from cancer, accounting for approximately 16% of all deaths.